CamvuPham/TEAM2CS157A/README.md

 Functional Requirements of your system in English, not necessarily in SQL.
 These are functions to support the business logic of your application.

--Customer able to add rows to Orders table and specify how many they wish to purchase, kind of fruit, and how new they are based upon expiration date.
+1.Customer able to add rows to Orders table and specify how many they wish to purchase, kind of fruit, and how new they are based upon expiration date.
--User that is employee type able to add rows to Inventory table and specifying kind of fruit, expiration date, and how many in stock
+2.User that is employee type able to add rows to Inventory table and specifying kind of fruit, expiration date, and how many in stock
--User able to add rows to User table (sign up) and specify a unique username, unique email, password, first name, last name, and has a default column with value customer to specify the account is a customer type.
+3.User able to add rows to User table (sign up) and specify a unique username, unique email, password, first name, last name, and has a default column with value customer to specify the account is a customer type.
--User with account type employee able to change user types to employee instead of customer.
+4.User with account type employee able to change user types to employee instead of customer.
--Fruits that past expiration date are automatically removed from Inventory table -Inventory table will keep track of the amount of fruit available and when it expires -Users should be able to buy multiple fruit from one order -Users will be able to view all types of fruits
--Users should be able to give reviews to fruits
--Users should be able to update and delete reviews -Users should be able to see all reviews given to the fruit -Users should be able to sort the reviews based upon rating and ratingDate -Users should be able to sort fruits by name, price, and after clicking a fruit, sort them by expiration date.
+5.Fruits that past expiration date are automatically removed from Inventory table 6.Inventory table will keep track of the amount of fruit available and when it expires 7.Users should be able to buy multiple fruit from one order 8.Users will be able to view all types of fruits 9.Users should be able to give reviews to fruits 10.Users should be able to update and delete reviews 11.Users should be able to see all reviews given to the fruit 12.Users should be able to sort the reviews based upon rating and ratingDate 13.Users should be able to sort fruits by name, price, and after clicking a fruit, sort them by expiration date.
--Users should be able to edit orders
+14.Users should be able to edit orders
--Order table should keep track of the history of purchases -Users should receive a receipt or invoice after a successful order -System should show statistics on orders for example: most popular fruit sold, average total price of sale, numbers of fruit sold, number of orders
+15.Order table should keep track of the history of purchases 16.Users should receive a receipt or invoice after a successful order 17.System should show statistics on orders for example: most popular fruit sold, average total price of sale, numbers of fruit sold, number of orders
--Order table will be archived.
+19.Order table will be archived.